 4. Memmo Alfama

-Memmo Alfama is pure architectural drama.
-It is a modernist wedge of concrete and white render inserted into the ancient terracotta chaos of Lisbon’s oldest neighborhood.
-It is part of the Design Hotels collection, which tells you everything about the aesthetic.
+Memmo Alfama offers one of the city’s most intimate views, featuring a red-tiled infinity pool that seamlessly merges with the Tagus River below.
+This property is pure architectural drama, inserting a modernist wedge of concrete and white render into the ancient terracotta chaos of Lisbon’s oldest neighborhood.
+As part of the Design Hotels collection, it operates as an adults-only space, which is rigorously enforced to maintain a sophisticated atmosphere.

 Views and atmosphere